 Two MS-DOS commands are used when transferring files (data and programs) between the electronic and external discs.
-These commands are Copy and Check Disc (CHKDSK).
+These commands are COPYCheck Disc (CHKDSK).
 The DIR C: command is used to list the file directory on the external disc.

-Now, from the P.A.M. display, let's tab to the MS DOS Command section and press "(Return or Start Applic)."
-This puts the HP Portable into MS DOS command mode.
+Now, from the P.A.M. display, let's tab to MS-DOS Command section and press (Return or Start Applic).
+This puts the HP Portables into MS-DOS command mode.
 Type the next line(s) to display the file directory.

+DIR C: and press Return for the external disc

+or

-Dir C: and press Return for the external disc or Dir A: and press Return for the electronic disc and pressing Return - copies the file specified from the external disc C to the electronic disc A.
+DIR A: and press Return for the electronic disc

-When using the Copy command don't forget the space between the filename and the destination address (filename A: and filename C:); this also applies to the space between the and destination address ( C: and A:) when copying the entire disc.
+When using the COPY command, don't forget the space between the filename and the destination address (filename A: and filename C:); this also applies to the space between the and destination address ( C: and A:) when copying the entire disc.

-Copy C:filename A:
+COPY C:filename A: